Percutaneous Discectomy - Treatment for Herniated Discs

 SpineArt surgery process for Percutaneous Discectomy

-Spinal disc herniation arises when the soft inner glycoprotein core of a spinal disc pushes through its tough outer layer (or annulus), leading to back pain, sciatica, and other symptoms.
+Herniation disc arises when the soft inner glycoprotein core of a spinal disc pushes through its tough outer layer (or annulus), leading to back pain, sciatica, and other symptoms.
 Each spinal disc cushions and supports the vertebrae during compressive forces but is weak in rotational force.
 A failure of the disc under load can cause a herniation or protrusion which can press on nearby nerves.
 This pressure causes inflammation of the nerve root with discomfort and mobility problems.
 Back pain may range from a dull ache to sharp, intense pain.
 Sciatica manifests as pain radiating down the leg, while numbness or weakness can affect the leg, making daily activities challenging.
 Understanding this condition aids in recognising the need for appropriate medical intervention.

 What is Percutaneous Discectomy?